appium/appium/packages/appium/docs/en/quickstart/index.md

 1. Install Appium
 1. Install an Appium driver and its dependencies (we'll be using the [UiAutomator2 driver](https://github.com/appium/appium-uiautomator2-driver) for these examples)
-1. Install an Appium client library in your language or choice (this guide contains options for JavaScript, Python, and Java, though [Appium clients](../ecosystem/clients.md) also exist in other language).
+1. Install an Appium client library in your language of choice (this guide contains options for JavaScript, Python, Java, Ruby, and .NET).
 1. Write and run a simple Appium automation script using a sample application

 ### Requirements

-Before getting started, make sure your system satisfies the [requirements](../intro/requirements.md) for running the Appium server.
+Before getting started, make sure your system satisfies the [requirements](../quickstart/requirements.md) for running the Appium server.
 Additional requirements will be discussed in conjunction with installing the UiAutomator2 driver.
 The guide also assumes you have basic command line proficiency on your platform, for example being able to run commands, set and persist environment variables, etc...